 I kind of jumped for joy at that question because yes, I do have suggestions—three to be exact, based on these criteria: steaming rate, ironing quality, features, and price.

 Here they are—my current** top three steam irons:

 This is hands down, my choice for the Best Inexpensive steam iron on the market today.
-This 1800-watt Beautural steam iron with a digital LCD screen has an exceptionally heavy-duty ceramic coated soleplate, 9 pre-set temperature and steam settings; produces a good heft of steam and has a well-sized reservoir.
+This 1700-watt Rowemta micro steam iron with stainless steel soleplate has 400 steam holes which produce a good heft of steam, and a well-sized reservoir.
 Uses tap water (no need to use distilled water), and has a burst-of-steam feature.

 Best Better Quality

-This beautiful 1750-watt Rowenta steam iron is my choice for Best Inexpensive Quality Under $100.
+This beautiful 1750-watt Rowenta steam iron is my choice for Best Inexpensive Quality.
 It heats up fast, has 400 micro-steam holes with a burst-of-steam feature and a high capacity reservoir; uses tap water, has 3-way auto-off and centered cord.